 Targeted reinvestment on Highland Avenue will likely spur reinvestment and revitalization in the entire Centennial Hill neighborhood.
 By targeting historic areas and buildings, previously untapped heritage can be incorporated into the redevelopment and future of the neighborhood.
 By creating a partnership which includes the neighborhood association, residents will be able to help shape the future of their neighborhood and ensure the redevelopment is for them as well as new residents.

-Top Right: Map showing proximity of Centennial Hill to Oak Park.

-Bottom Right: Proposed infill development potential in Centennial Hill to increase commercial vitality.
+Top: Proximity of Centennial Hill to Oak Park.
+Bottom: Proposed infill development potential in Centennial Hill to increase commercial vitality.

 TOUR BUS SERVICES